EloyChavezDev/Bitacora/src/content/blog/280124-The-Ancient-Magus-Bridge.md

 ---
 title: 'The Ancient Magus Bridge'
+progress: 'Progress 6/24'
-description: 'Progress 6/24 - Chise Hatori has lived a life full of neglect and abuse, devoid of anything resembling love.
+description: 'Chise Hatori has lived a life full of neglect and abuse, devoid of anything resembling love.
 Far from the warmth of family, she has had her share of troubles and pitfalls.'
 pubDate: '2024-01-28T20:27:34.123Z'
 heroImage: '/The-Ancient-Magus-Bride.webp'
 categories: ['Anime']